tomy2105/KnowledgeNotes/cpp/tricky.md

 Hence if you output `'\0'` to file you will get one byte file with 0 value in it, whereas if you output `"\0"` to file you will get empty file (`"\0"` same as `"\0"` because `"something"` represents zero terminated character array so zero terminating it explicitly makes no visible difference).

+## Exception objects must be nothrow copy constructible

+When an exception is thrown, the exception object operand of the throw expression is **copied** into a temporary object that is used to initialize the handler.
+If the copy constructor for the exception object type throws during the copy initialization, std::terminate() is called, which can result in undefined behavior.

+## Invoking virtual functions from base class constructor/destructor

+Base type must be constructed previous to the Derived type.
+Problem is what does it mean to call a virtual method from the constructor of the Base type.
+C++ calls a method at the Base level, unlike Java which calls method on Derived level while Derived object is still not fully constructed.

+Same issue is with destructors.
+To avoid calling virtual method on partially destructed object (Derived destructor is executed before Base one) C++ calls a method at the Base level.

+_In other words, during the base classes constructor/destructor execution, the object is not of the derived type and thus the base type's implementation of the virtual function is invoked._